wikimedia/wikilabels/README.md

 #### Dependencies
 Installation will require some additional packages to be available.

-  `sudo apt-get install postgresql-server-dev-all postgresql libffi-dev npm g++ python3-dev libmemcached-dev`
+  `sudo apt-get install postgresql-server-dev-all postgresql libffi-dev npm g++ python3-dev libmemcached-dev memcached`

 #### Database setup
 You'll need to create a `wikilabels` user and database.
 Here's a sequence of